Nicole Vaidišová: 2005–2007: Consistency and top 10 debut

 In early January, Vaidišová reached her first quarterfinal of the season in Hobart.
 She picked up her first Grand Slam singles victory in her Australian Open debut, by reaching the third round before falling to top seed Lindsay Davenport.

 In April, she made her top 50 debut at No. 47 and reached her first career Tier I quarterfinal at the Charleston Open.
 She posted her first top 10 victory over defending French Open champion Anastasia Myskina, before eventually losing to Patty Schnyder in the quarterfinals, and making her top 40 debut as a result at No. 34 on 18 April.
 In May, Vaidišová reached her first Tier III final in Istanbul, losing to top seed Venus Williams in the championship match.
 She made her debut at the French Open where she fell to 22nd-seeded Francesca Schiavone in the second round.

 In August, Vaidišová reached the quarterfinals at Toronto, losing to Justine Henin.
 At the US Open, she reached the fourth round for the first time at a Grand Slam event before losing to Nadia Petrova.

-Vaidišová's captured her first title of 2005 (and third of her career) in Seoul, defeating top seed Jelena Janković in the final without dropping a set during the week.
+Vaidišová captured her first title of 2005 (and third of her career) in Seoul, defeating top seed Jelena Janković in the final without dropping a set during the week.
 She followed by winning her second straight tour singles title in Tokyo, winning when Tatiana Golovin retired in the final.
 On 10 October, Vaidišová made her top 20 debut at No. 18 and extended her winning streak to 15 matches, by winning her third consecutive tour singles title and fifth of her career; she defeated Nadia Petrova for the first time in the final of the Bangkok.
 With her three consecutive titles, Vaidišová became the first player since Lindsay Davenport in 2004 to win three titles in three weeks, and also became the sixth woman to win five tour singles titles before her 17th birthday (after Tracy Austin, Andrea Jaeger, Monica Seles, Jennifer Capriati and Martina Hingis).

 Vaidišová captured her sixth WTA Tour title at the Tier III event in Strasbourg in May 2006.
 In June, she made a semifinal run at the French Open, her best Grand Slam performance to date.
 She defeated world No. 1 and home favourite, Amélie Mauresmo, in the fourth round and Venus Williams in the quarterfinal.
 However, she lost to Svetlana Kuznetsova in the next round, despite being only two points away from victory several times.
 At Wimbledon, she got to the fourth round before losing to Li Na.
 Vaidišová's fourth-round appearance meant that she has advanced to the round of 16 or better in each of the four Grand Slam tournaments.